rockrider69/service.LanguagePreferenceManager/README.md

 A manager for audio and subtitle preferences
 ============================================

-This addon provides an easy way to set your preferred audio stream and subtitle language in Kodi Matrix.
+This addon provides an easy way to set your preferred audio streams and subtitle languages in Kodi.

 You can select which audio tracks and subtitles to automatically activate based on your priorities, and define simple conditional rules like "if audio is xxx then activate subtitles yyy" via drop/down lists.
 More advanced custom rules can be defined as well (see changelog for more on the syntax.
 Note that custom rules always take precedence over others).